Avista’s North Shore

 In December of 2021, Avista Utilities and Inland Northwest Land Conservancy agreed to create a conservation agreement, protecting land along the north shore of Lake Spokane.
 This area is full of natural beauty, fishing and boating opportunities, and miles of trails where you can soak in gorgeous views (even on overcast winter days).

 The agreement covers roughly 546 acres in Stevens County, northwest and downriver of Nine Mile Falls and downtown Spokane.
-In addition to making sure that the forests in the area are managed for fire prevention and the mitigation of invasive plants, the Conservancy and Avista are ensuring that the property will never become yet another subdivision dotting the lakeside.
+This area had previously been open to public access and now, in addition to making sure that the forests in the area are managed for fire prevention and the mitigation of invasive plants, the Conservancy and Avista are ensuring that the property will never become yet another subdivision dotting the lakeside.
 This protects not only the scenery around Lake Spokane, but the plants and animals that call the north shore their home.

 Humans can also enjoy the north shore.
 Most of the land is open for the public to use during the day.
 There are also several campsites for overnight use.
 Recreation areas are accessible by both land and water.
 Down on the shore, people can swim, fish, boat, or hang around on an inner tube, and the land between the parking areas and lake offers plenty of opportunities to bike and hike.
 While recreation is not a central focus for conservation projects with Inland Northwest Land Conservancy, the added benefit for the public makes this partnership all that much more exciting.